jpling/ascot/README.md

 Please refer to our [bioRxiv preprint](https://www.biorxiv.org/content/early/2018/12/20/501882) and the accompanying [ASCOT website](http://ascot.cs.jhu.edu).
 All data tables are available for [download](http://snaptron.cs.jhu.edu/data/ascot/).

+The github repository for the ASCOT website UI is available at [https://github.com/langmead-lab/ascot-ui](https://github.com/langmead-lab/ascot-ui)

 Comments and suggestions are always welcome: [ascotfeedback@gmail.com](ascotfeedback@gmail.com)

 #### UCSC TrackHubs for data visualization: